 Outsourcing (Outside resourcing), also regarded as subcontracting, is a process whereby the business organisations transfer or delegate their non-core or peripheral activities to the external organisations (service providers).
 Such outside parties are specialised in performing that operation and hence does it efficiently.

 The companies use this tool for the purpose of increasing focus on those activities in which it can do best.
-Therefore, the rest activities are outsourced by the big multinational corporations that includes manufacturing, payroll, customer service, maintenance of statutory records and so on.
+Therefore, the rest activities are outsourced by the big multinational corporations that include manufacturing, payroll, customer service, maintenance of statutory records and so on.

 Outsourcing is not limited to the domestic country, but foreign contracting is also allowed.
 Outsourcing can be Business Process Outsourcing (BPO) or Knowledge Process Outsourcing (KPO).
 The benefits of outsourcing are as follows: